Verified Deep Learning with Lean 4

 \[ dx = W^\top dy, \qquad dW = dy \otimes x, \qquad db = dy. \]

-The remaining theorems in this chapter (17 through 21) are the formalizations of these identities, plus the proof that VJPs of composed layers are themselves VJPs obtained by composing the building blocks in reverse order.
-That last claim is what makes a 3-layer MLP’s backward pass exactly three transposed matrix multiplies—no more, no fewer—and it is the structural fact that the rest of the book leans on.
+The remaining theorems in this chapter (18 through 22) are the formalizations of these identities, plus the proof that VJPs of composed layers are themselves VJPs obtained by composing the building blocks in reverse order.
+That last claim is what makes a 3-layer MLP’s backward pass exactly three transposed matrix multiplies, and it is the structural fact that the rest of the book leans on.

 Proof